 Cultural Historical Studiesonline course

 The winter school courses provide a well-structured introduction into one of the most fascinating periods of Austria's intellectual history in a short time.
 The culture of the fin-de-siècle is one of the highlights in the history of the Habsburg Monarchy.

-The international background of the participants offers the possibility to discuss the influence of developments in Vienna (e.g. the famous psychoanalyst Freud, painters like Klimt and Schiele, musicians like Mahler and Schönberg or philosophers like Wittgenstein) on different cultures in Europe and other continents.
+The live online courses encourage interactive participation.
+These courses with international participants offer the possibility to discuss the influence of developments in Vienna (e.g. the famous psychoanalyst Freud, painters like Klimt and Schiele, musicians like Mahler and Schönberg or philosophers like Wittgenstein) on different cultures in Europe and other continents.

-The program combines courses about the history, economy and society of the late Habsburg Monarchy, fine arts, psychology and literature, as well as music.
+The program offers four courses about the history and society of the late Habsburg Monarchy, as well as fine arts, architecture and design of the same period and developments in psychology, literature, and music.
 All together a deep insight in society and culture of this fascinating period of modernization will be given.

-Students of the University of Vienna and its partner universities have the opportunity to receive a tuition waiver (scholarship) for the winter school from the University of Vienna.
+Participants of the univie: winter school for Cultural Historical Studies have the opportunity to receive a tuition waiver (scholarship) for the winter school from the International Office of the University of Vienna.